wein.plus

 Zagersdorf

-Wine-growing municipality near Eisenstadt in the Leithaberg wine-growing region of Burgenland in Austria.
+Wine-growing community near Eisenstadt in the Burgenland wine-growing region of Leithaberg in Austria.
 Like the whole of Burgenland, it belonged to Hungary until 1920/21 (Hungarian name Zárány, Croatian name Cogrstof).
-Here, after the Second World War, grape seeds of the species Vitis vinifera were discovered in a Celtic burial mound from the Hallstatt period around 700 BC.
+Grape seeds of the species Vitis vinifera were discovered here after the Second World War (1939-1945) in a Celtic burial mound from the Hallstatt period around 700 BC.
 At that time, the Celts practised viticulture in this area.
-This makes the village, along with the municipality of Stillfried in the Weinviertel, one of the oldest wine-growing communities in Central Europe.
-The ancient tradition of viticulture is also reflected in the municipal coat of arms with stylised grapes.
-There is a bilingual wine hiking trail (German and Croatian) laid out as a circular route over a length of 3.5 kilometres with 35 stops along the vineyards.
-The vineyards cover around 100 hectares of vines on sandy clay soils with gravel and loess loam.
-More than 90% of them are planted with red wine varieties such as Zweigelt, Blaufränkisch and St. Laurent.
-Well-known wineries are Pretterebner Rolf and Schuster Rosi.
+This makes the village one of the oldest wine-growing communities in Central Europe, alongside Stillfried in the Weinviertel.

 Voices of our members